 See also: getValueForCell, getValueForVariable, setValueForVariable.

 Set the value of a specified variable.
+The target variable must be assigned to a Molnify input cell.

 Usage: setValueForVariable(variable, value)